 Current Employee - Underwriter says"Low pay.
 Under appreciated.
 Higher-ups do not care about the safety or well being of their employees.
 In bad weather they would rather risk the lives of their employees than have a branch close for the day, or have a two hour delay in a snow storm.
 Profit for the Senior VP's is all they care about.
 The underwriting job can be done from home, and we have the capability to work from home (laptops) but it is not allowed even when our lives are in danger during bad weather.
 You either take a personal/vacation day, or you risk your safety to get into work, and even then you will most likely risk getting in trouble for being late when it is a blizzard out.
 This is also a very slow progressing company.
 Many branches did not even have internet for their employees until 2010/2011... women were required to wear tights/stockings until the late 2010's... very slow evolving company in general."

 Former Employee - Personal Lines says"Low pay.
 They give you sick time and if you use it you will be punished.
 Over worked and Under paid.
 Micromanaged if they do not like you."

 Current Employee - Claims Representative says"Stuffy Non Diverse Company where all they care about is if your at your desk on time and not the quality of work."

-Underwriter (Former Employee) says"Due to inconsistent leadership, and training I would not recommend this employer to anyone.
-They grossly under-pay their employees, and seem more concerned with the status quo than to be innovators in this regard."
+Underwriter (Former Employee) says"Due to inconsistent leadership, and training I would not recommend this employer to anyone."

 Regional Catastrophe Claims Adjuster (Former Employee) says"Manager was unfair. micro managed every single aspect of the job.
 Allowed for no variances, even when it did not affect to amount or quality of the work produced."